sunnykharel/ChatApp/README.md

 # ChatApp
-Backend code for a client-server chat app designed using the client-server architecture
+Multi-threaded chat application hosted using AWS EC2 in Java/JavaFX capable of concurrently handling 50+ concurrent users, utilizing TCP sockets to communicate between clients and the server.

 <hr/>